Managing Default Contagion in Inhomogeneous Financial Networks: Resilient Networks and Systemic Capital Requirements

-Then the system is resilient if one of the following holds: \begin{enumerate} \item $\gamma_\text{\normalfont c}<0$ \item $\gamma_\text{\normalfont c}=0$ and $\liminf_{w\to\infty}\tau(w)>\alpha_\text{\normalfont c}+1$. \item $\gamma_\text{\normalfont c}>0$ and $\liminf_{w\to\infty}w^{-\gamma_\text{\normalfont c}}\tau(w)>\alpha_\text{\normalfont c}$. \end{enumerate} \end{theorem}
+Then the system is resilient if one of the following holds: \begin{enumerate} \item $\gamma_\text{\normalfont c}<0$, \item $\gamma_\text{\normalfont c}=0$ and $\liminf_{w\to\infty}\tau(w)>\alpha_\text{\normalfont c}+1$, \item $\gamma_\text{\normalfont c}>0$ and $\liminf_{w\to\infty}w^{-\gamma_\text{\normalfont c}}\tau(w)>\alpha_\text{\normalfont c}$. \end{enumerate} \end{theorem}

 The theorem identifies different criteria for $\tau$ depending on the quantity $\gamma_\text{c}$ and hence the values of $\beta^-$ and $\beta^+$.
 Since $\beta^->2$ and $\beta^+>2$, we note that always $\gamma_\text{c}<1$.
-That is, also in part \ref{threshold:res:3} of the theorem it is possible to choose a sub-linear threshold function $\tau$ that ensures resilience.
+That is, also in part \ref{threshold:res:3} of the theorem it is possible to choose a sublinear threshold function $\tau$ that ensures resilience.
 On the other hand, even the constant threshold function $\tau(w)=2$ for all $w\in\R_+$ ensures resilience by part \ref{threshold:res:1} whenever $\gamma_\text{c}<0$.
 This is in particular the case if $\beta^->3$ and $\beta^+>3$, that is, if $W^-$ and $W^+$ both admit finite second moments.
 This is in line with the results from \cite{Cont2016}.
-In addition, the theorem makes statements about cases when $\beta^-<3$ and $\beta^+>3$ or vice versa.
+In addition, the theorem makes statements about the {important case $\min \{ \beta^-,\beta^+\}<3$ }.
 Such parameters were observed on real markets for example in \cite{Cont2013}.
 In these cases, all $\gamma_\text{c}<0$, $\gamma_\text{c}=0$ or $\gamma_\text{c}>0$ are possible and only the exact values of $\beta^-$ and $\beta^+$ determine the condition for resilience.